Contents

 The crypt inside the small church relates to the Kotor family – Bolic.
 In the front of the church lies the tomb of Count Anton Lukovic, a citizen of Kotor.

-Kotor experienced the effects of the plague during 1435 where it wiped out most of the town including the Canons of the church.
-Fears abounded that the powerful walls and the soldiers were not enough to protect the town, they needed God’s protection as well – our Lady of the Health Church was constructed to provide God’s protection over the city and its peoples.
+Kotor experienced the effects of the plague in 1435 which wiped out most of the town including the Canons of the church.
+Fears abounded that the powerful walls and the soldiers were not enough to protect the town, they needed God’s protection as well – our Lady of the Health Church was constructed to provide God’s protection over the city and its people.

 At this point of the climb, you can stop and sit down on the concrete benches and enjoy the view of Kotor Bay glistening below.
 Believe me, take the time to rest at this point, you are only a little over one-third of the way there.